DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 independence.
 Physical force alone would not be sufficient.
 They needed something more sophisticated, more permanent, more self-sustaining.

+For clarity and precision, we will use their correct operational title:
+**The Reges** — from the Proto‑Indo‑European root `*h₃rḗǵs` meaning “ruler, king.”
+This is not a creative name but a functional designation for the administrator‑class who staged the coup and then managed humanity through a control architecture.

 They needed to reprogram human consciousness itself.

 The solution was elegant in its brutality: ideological software.
 Stories